Netflix holds its own in the streaming wars - for now

 Two big questions loom: How much are consumers willing to pay for each video streaming option, and how many will they pay for before reaching subscription fatigue?

+Netflix has one major advantage over competitors: it has been collecting data on the shows viewers crave for years.

+“Netflix's scale allows it to reach mass audiences, which makes it easier for them to create hits when compared to newcomers to the market," EMarketer analyst Eric Haggstrom said.

-Netflix’s most popular plan costs $13 a month, far more than Disney, Apple and Quibi.
-But it’s comparable to Hulu and HBO Now, and boasts one of the largest libraries of TV shows and movies, not to mention regularly updated original shows.
+Netflix’s most popular plan costs $13 a month, far more than competitors from Disney, Apple and Quibi.
+But it’s price is comparable to HBO Now, and it boasts one of the largest libraries of TV shows and movies, not to mention regularly updated original shows.

+In its quarterly letter to shareholders, the company took note of the increased competition, saying it was in its “early stages.”
+Netflix included a chart of Google search trends that showed people searching more often for “The Witcher” compared to competing shows including “The Mandalorian,” “The Morning Show” and “Jack Ryan,” from Disney, Apple and Amazon, respectively.

 In the U.S., Netflix added 420,000 subscribers, below its own estimates.
 Growth in its home country has been slowing in the last year, partly because most people in the U.S. who want Netflix already subscribe.